fivecpp/tips/pi.md

 I use flexget + deluge (only the web ui & the daemon), on my Archlinux server for my TV series addiction   .

 Very usefull for a torrent box, with MiniDLNA for streaming all the videos in the house

+---
+I use rtorrent and maintain it using Transdroid on my phone.
+It's a great combo.

 ### 下载机 transmission-daemon
 http://cumulativeparadigms.wordpress.com/2012/08/13/tutorial-1-setting-up-rpi-as-a-torrent-server/